akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 Trying to reconstruct the hidden part from the visible parts is called image inpainting, or more generally, missing-data imputation[^VAE-AC].
 MIM models are usually trained via image inpainting, that is, they are trained to reconstruct occluded parts in an image.
-As we will see later on, this is not always necessary.
+As we will see later on, reconstruction is not always necessary.

-The fact that you cannot recreate an object in your head may suggest that your brain's generative model is not perfect.
-It turns out, though, that your brain is doing image inpainting all the time without you even noticing.
+But this is what your brain is doing all the time!

 <figure id='blind_spot'>
   <img style="display: box; margin: auto" src="{{site.url}}/resources/masked_image_modelling/blind_spot.webp" alt="blind spot"/>